dnzckn/LazyLabel/README.md

     lazylabel-gui
     ```

+### Model Management
+* **Default Storage**: Models are stored in `src/lazylabel/models/` directory
+* **Custom Models**: Click "Browse Models" to select custom model folders
+* **Model Switching**: Use the dropdown to switch between available models
+* **Auto-Detection**: Application automatically detects all `.pth` files in selected directories

-**Note**: On the first run, the application will automatically download the SAM model checkpoint (~2.5 GB) from Meta's repository to a local cache.
+**Note**: On the first run, the application will automatically download the SAM model checkpoint (~2.5 GB) from Meta's repository to the models directory.
 This is a one-time download.

 ---

 ## ⌨️ Controls & Keybinds

+> **💡 Tip**: All hotkeys are fully customizable!
+Click the "Hotkeys" button in the control panel to personalize your shortcuts.

 ### Modes
 | Key | Action |